siteworxpro/new-hire-test/README.md

 5. When you are ready to run your migration `./vendor/bin/phinx migrate`
 6. (optional) if you need to roll your migration back`./vendor/bin/phinx rollback`

+## PHP

+This project uses php version 7.3.
+All of the documentation is available here [https://www.php.net/docs.php](https://www.php.net/docs.php)

+Slim PHP is the framework used.
+You can find specific documentation here [http://www.slimframework.com/docs/v3/](http://www.slimframework.com/docs/v3/)

 ## Javascript

 this project uses vue.js as it's framework. you can find the development